jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Young Cloud Dragon.md

 RacialMods:
 Languages: Auran, Draconic
 SQ:
+SpecialAbilities:
+  Cloud Form (Su): >
-SpecialAbilities: Cloud Form (Su) An adult or older cloud dragon can change itself into a cloudy vapor as a swift action for a number of rounds per day equal to its Hit Dice.
+    An adult or older cloud dragon can change itself into a cloudy vapor as a swift action for a number of rounds per day equal to its Hit Dice.
 This ability functions as gaseous form but the dragon's fly speed is unchanged.
+  Cloud Breath (Su): >
-Cloud Breath (Su) A great wyrm cloud dragon's breath weapon creates a cloud that persists in its cone shape for 1d4 rounds.
+    A great wyrm cloud dragon's breath weapon creates a cloud that persists in its cone shape for 1d4 rounds.
 Treat this cloud as a fog cloud that deals electricity damage equal to half the dragon's breath weapon damage to any creature that ends its turn still within the cloud (Reflex save halves the damage-DC equals the dragon's breath weapon save DC).
+  Mist Vision (Su): >
+    A cloud dragon can see through fog, clouds, and similar obscuring effects with perfect clarity.
+  Spell-Like Abilities (Sp): >
-Mist Vision (Su) A cloud dragon can see through fog, clouds, and similar obscuring effects with perfect clarity.
-Spell-Like Abilities (Sp) A cloud dragon gains the following spell-like abilities, usable at will (unless indicated otherwise) on reaching the listed age category.
+    A cloud dragon gains the following spell-like abilities, usable at will (unless indicated otherwise) on reaching the listed age category.
 Very young-obscuring mist; Young-fog cloud; Adult-solid fog; Old-cloudkill (3/day); Ancient-wind walk; Great wyrm-storm of vengeance (1/day).
   Thundering Bite (Su): >
     An ancient or older cloud dragon's bite makes a thundering crash whenever it attacks, dealing an additional 2d6 points of sonic damage.
 A great wyrm's thundering bite deals an additional 4d6 sonic damage.
 SpellsKnown: